urbanairship/urbanairship-xamarin/SampleApp/README.md

-# Airship Xamarin Sample App
+# Airship Xamarin Cross-Platform Sample App

 This cross-platform sample application allows you to experiment with the Airship SDK.
 It is written using our NETStandard library.